-The classification of Fully Protected was the State's initial effort in the 1960's to identify and provide additional protection to those animals that were rare or faced possible extinction.
-Lists were created for fish, amphibians, reptiles, birds and mammals.
-Please note that most fully protected species have also been listed as threatened or endangered species under the more recent California Endangered Species Act.
+The classification of fully protected was California's initial effort in the 1960s to identify and provide additional protection to those animals that were rare or faced possible extinction.
+Lists were created for fish, amphibians, reptiles, birds, and mammals.
+Most fully protected species have also been listed as threatened or endangered species under the more recent California Endangered Species Act.

-Fully Protected species may not be taken or possessed at any time and no licenses or permits may be issued for their take except for collecting these species for necessary scientific research, relocation of the bird species for the protection of livestock, or if they are a covered species whose conservation and management is provided for in a Natural Community Conservation Plan (NCCP).
+Fully protected species may not be taken or possessed except with authorization from CDFW and only under specific circumstances.
+CDFW may authorize take of fully protected species for necessary scientific research, including efforts to recovery fully protected or CESA-listed species, relocation of a fully protected bird species for the protection of livestock, or if the fully protected species is listed as a covered species whose conservation and management is provided for in a Natural Community Conservation Plan (NCCP).

-The following common and scientific names are those given in the Fish and Game Code Sections 3511, 4700, 5050 and 5515.
+The following species are fully protected.
+Their common and scientific names listed are from Fish and Game Code Sections 3511, 4700, 5050, and 5515.
 However, some of these names are no longer consistent with current scientific nomenclature.

 Fishes